-2 Because the largest projected releases from the PFP structure demolition activities are associated with the shearing demolition of 236-Z, a supplementary 236-Z non-shearing demolition scenario based on use of a wire saw was considered.
+&lt;sup>2 Because the largest projected releases from the PFP structure demolition activities are associated with the shearing demolition of 236-Z, a supplementary 236-Z non-shearing demolition scenario based on use of a wire saw was considered.
 This second scenario is a very labor-intensive approach that provides a lower bound for the potential emission rates.
-This second approach is projected to have a much longer (18-month) time period for the overall demolition of 236-Z compared to the shearing approach.

-50 nCi/g of cell mass.
+This second approach is projected to have a much longer (18 month) time period for the overall the latter portions of the demolition of 236-Z show the largest releases of radioactive material; this is the largest part of the assumed source term, caused by the assumption that the cell contamination averages 50 nCi/g of cell mass.
 The peak at the start of cell demolition (about week 35) results from the dust (and radioactive material) released during the demolition of the cell ceiling and dropping of the rubble to the ground.

 Figure 2.2.
-Weekly-Averaged Dust Release Rate During Active Demolition and Load-Out Activities
+Weekly-averaged Dust Release Rate during Active Demolition and Load-out Activities

 Figure 2.3.
-Weekly-Averaged Radioactive Source Term During Active Demolition and Load-Out Activities
+Weekly-averaged Radioactive Source Term During Active Demolition and Load-out Activities